WPHercules/wph-server-cache-helper/README.md

 * Add a "nocache" cookie to the pages or post that has the `DONOTCACHEPAGE` constant.
 * Setup Cache-Control and Expires headers to prevent cache.
 * Add an "special-secret" header to the page.
 Combined with custom Nginx code it will work with any page.
-* Soon will work out of the box with Gridpane server cache (on their next update).

 ## Installation